binaryage/chromex/readme.md

 (defn my-event-listener-factory []
   (fn [& args]
     ; do something useful with args...
-    #js ["return native answer"])) ; note: this value will be passed back to Chrome as-is, marshalling won't kick-in here
+    #js ["return native answer"])) ; note: this value will be passed back to Chrome as-is, marshalling won't be applied here

 ...
 (with-custom-event-listener-factory my-event-listener-factory